semrush/intergalactic/website/docs/components/time-picker/time-picker.md

 @## Description

-**Time picker** is a component for entering/selecting time.
+**Time picker** is a component with comboboxes for entering/selecting time.

-It is used when you need the following:

-- set the time (for example for posting);
-- specify the working hours of the company etc.

 @## Appearance

-- The component consists of two [comboboxes](/components/auto-tips/#a70085) inside the input.
+- The component includes two [comboboxes](/components/auto-tips/#a70085) inside the input.
-- If you need to choose the time in 12-hour format, then an additional button switching AM/PM is added to the input.
-It saves an extra click on the selector opening. _For example, when you need to specify the time for posting._
+- If user needs to choose the time in 12-hour format, then add button for switching AM/PM.
+It saves an extra click on the seelct opening.

 ### 24-hour format